Are you looking for a simple way to track how your investment portfolio is performing?

-- The starting value of your portfolio, along with the starting date
+- The starting date and starting value of your portfolio

 These inputs correspond to the light gray cells in the excel calculator, as shown below.

-(Note that if the period is less than one year, it will display the actual rate of return.)
+Note that if the investment period is less than one year, the spreadsheet outputs the actual (instead of annualized) rate of return.

 The money-weighted rate of return (or internal rate of return) is the discount rate that makes the net present value (NPV) of all cash flows equal to zero.

-This benchmark value is the equalizer of all investment opportunities and it allows you to compare the rate of return of various investment opportunities, whether it be in the stock market or physical real estate, whatever the investment project might be.
+This benchmark value is the equalizer of all investment opportunities and it allows you to compare the rate of return across various investment types, from a stock portfolio to a rental property, or even a business venture.

-Using technical jargon might seem confusing, so here’s an easier way to understand the MWRR.
+Using technical jargon may confuse some unfamiliar with the terms, so here’s an easier way to understand the MWRR.

 Think of the money-weighted rate of return to an investment portfolio like the interest rate is to a savings account.

-That is, the MWRR could be thought of as the constant rate of return required, given the specified cash flows into and out of the account, to lead to the final investment value.
+That is, the MWRR could be thought of as the constant rate of return that results in the final investment value, given the specified cash flows into and out of the account.

 Compare two accounts, one being a savings account with a 5% interest rate and another being an investment portfolio with a 5% money-weighted rate of return.
 If both accounts have the same starting value and made the same deposits and withdrawals at the same times, then the final value of these accounts at the end of the period would be equal.

-As you can see, this metric gives you an easy way to compare the performance of different types of investments.
+As you can see, this metric gives you an apples-to-apples method to compare the performance of different types of investments and asset classes.

 Your portfolio’s money-weighted rate of return is dependent on your specific situation because it takes into account the effects of your individual deposits and withdrawals.